 The National Lung Screening Trial (NLST) involved more than 50,000 people in the USA and reported in 2011.
 The trial used spiral CT scans to screen people with no lung cancer symptoms who had smoked the equivalent of 20 cigarettes a day for 30 years.

 It found that spiral CT scanning reduced the number of people who died from lung cancer.
 But it also found that some people were overdiagnosed.
 These means that some people were diagnosed and treated for a lung cancer which would not have caused them harm in their lifetime.
 There is no way to know which cancers are overdiagnosed.
-So these people go on to have cancer treatment that they would never have had, or needed, if they weren't screened.
+So these people go on to have cancer treatment that they would never have had, if they weren't screened.

 The UK Lung Screening Trial also used spiral CT to screen current and ex-smokers for lung cancer.
 It found that spiral CT scans could diagnose lung cancer early.
 But more research is needed to find out whether a programme like this can save lives.
-As it was a small study, it could not publish results about how many people died of lung cancer.
+As it was a small study, it couldn't publish results about how many people died of lung cancer.

 A similar but larger trial is also taking place in the Netherlands and Belgium (the NELSON trial).
 The combined results of this trial and the UK Lung Screening Trial might help researchers understand more about using spiral CT scanning in lung cancer screening.